cyeedmaroof/SAIL-x-Baseline-Energy-Hackathon-2024/README.md

 Winning model: CNN-LSTM->XGBoost

 I have added the models and full code along with the dataset provided, that I used for this hackathon.

-Enjoy hacking!
+Happy hacking:)